dbmdz/wolpi/docs/configuration.md

 ### General Features

-These settings control general IIIF Image API features that do not fit into other categories and are all set as to-level entries in the `iiif.features` section:
+These settings control general IIIF Image API features that do not fit into other categories and are all set as top-level entries in the `iiif.features` section:

 - `profile-link-header`:   Whether to include the profile link header in responses
 - `json-ld-media-type`:    Whether to use JSON-LD media type for responses
 - `cors`:                  Whether to set the CORS header to `*`
 - `canonical-link-header`: Whether to include a canonical link header in responses
 - `canonical-redirect`:    Whether to redirect to the canonical URL for the image
-- `base-uri-redirect`:     Whether to the info.json endpoint when accessing the base URI without image parameters or `/info.json` suffix.
+- `base-uri-redirect`:     Whether to redirect to the info.json endpoint when accessing the base URI without image parameters or `/info.json` suffix.
 ### Cropping/Region Features